daleathan/my-scripts/README.md

 * **display-conf-tool.py** - This is a general pupose Tk gui frontend to xrandr.
 It can enable/disable displays, configure display resolutions, display mirroring and display positioning.
-It started out as a reimplementation of display-selector.sh in Tk because zenity is slow and working fast is more important to me than looking good!
+It started out as a reimplementation of zenity shell script in Tk because zenity is slow and working fast is more important to me than looking good!
 But later I re-wrote it to make it work in all contexts (i.e. no hardcoded display names) and to add more features. -
 Depends: python, tk, xorg-xrandr
-* **display-selector.sh** - A zenity dialogue for calling xrandr.
-This allows me to switch between my laptop screen and the HDMI port.
-Note that the display names are hardcoded and the functionality is very limited.
-This can only enable or disable displays.
-You should use display-conf-tool.py instead which is faster, detects displays instead of relying on hardcoded names and has many more xrandr settings exposed. - Depends: bash, zenity, xorg-xrandr
-* **end-session.py** - A python Tk dialogue that can call systemctl {reboot,poweroff,suspend...}.
-Not particularly useful to me now.
-I can't remember why I wrote this one. - Depends: python, tk, systemd
 * **fat_copy.sh** - This is quite useful actually.
 It can copy directories and files, replacing any characters in filenames or directory names that are illegal for the FAT filesystem with underscores.
 It should be noted